anstasiatum/RedFlagMarketingSiteTests/README.md

 ## ✅ Automated test cases
 1. Checking the Red Flag logo
-2. Unsuccessful Login
+2. Login
+3. Add seals to cart
-3. Verifying "How it works" page
+4. Verifying "How it works" page

 ## ▶️ Build